Update: Arizona’s online impersonation legislative proposal never found its way into law books. Free speech concerns killed the bill.

 An exception exists.
 If defendants are convicted under subsection B, and their offenses involve emergency personnel, they can be charged with a class 5 felony instead of a class 1 misdemeanor.

 Entities Not Bound to Arizona’s Proposed Online Impersonation Law

 Protections exist for the following entities in Arizona’s online impersonation law.

 Commercial Social Networking sites

 A commercial social networking site is any platform that allows users to register and interact with other users “through direct or real-time communication.”
-A blog that allows comments is typically not considered a social networking site under U.S. law, but if each of your users gets a personal blog or profile, on which other users can send messages or leave notes, there’s a strong probability that a judge will deem it a commercial social networking site.
+A comment blog is typically not considered a social networking site under U.S. law, but if each user gets a personal blog or profile, on which other users can send messages or leave notes, there’s a strong probability that a judge will deem it a networking site.
 However, electronic mail programs and message board programs are not considered social networking platforms.

 Internet Service Providers

 Legally speaking, an Internet Service Provider (ISP) is “an organization that provides access to the Internet.”
 There are 3 categories of ISPs: Access ISPs, Transit ISPs and Virtual ISPS (VISPs) – all are granted immunity from prosecution under HB 2004.

 Interactive Computer Service